-St Dominic’s College offers a holistic curriculum which ensures that there is opportunity for students to develop their academic, spiritual, cultural and physical potential.
+St Dominic’s Catholic College offers a holistic curriculum which ensures that there is opportunity for students to develop their academic, spiritual, cultural and physical potential.

 In order to develop each girl’s potential we teach a school-wide Thinking Skills programme at all year levels.